-Historically, demand for snow and ice control equipment for light and heavy duty trucks has been influenced by general economic conditions in the United States, as well as local economic conditions in the snow-belt regions in North America.
-During the last few years, economic conditions throughout the United States have been weak and spending by governmental agencies such as Departments of Transportation ("DOTs") and municipalities has been constrained.
-Although conditions improved from 2011 through 2015, they may not become strong in the foreseeable future.
-Weakened economic conditions and limited or reduced government spending may cause our end-users to delay purchases of replacement snow and ice control equipment and instead repair their existing equipment, leading to a decrease in our sales of new equipment.
-Weakened economic conditions and limited or reduced governmental spending may also cause our end-users to delay their purchases of new light and heavy duty trucks.
+Historically, demand for snow and ice control equipment for light and heavy duty trucks as well as up-fitted vehicles has been influenced by general economic conditions in the United States, as well as local economic conditions in the snow-belt regions in North America.
+During the last few years, economic conditions throughout the United States have been weak and spending by governmental agencies such as DOTs and municipalities has been constrained.
+Although conditions have improved from 2011 through 2016, this trend may not continue in the foreseeable future.
+Weakened economic conditions and limited or reduced government spending may cause both our Work Truck Attachments and Work Truck Solutions end-users to delay purchases of replacement snow and ice control equipment and up-fit vehicles and instead repair their existing equipment and vehicles, leading to a decrease in our sales of new equipment and up-fitted vehicles.
+Specific to our Work Truck Attachments segment, weakened economic conditions and limited or reduced governmental spending may also cause our end-users to delay their purchases of new light and heavy duty trucks.
 Because our end-users tend to purchase new snow and ice control equipment concurrent with their purchase of new light or heavy duty trucks, their delay in purchasing new light or heavy duty trucks can also result in the deferral of their purchases of new snow and ice control equipment.
 The deferral of new equipment purchases during periods of weak economic conditions or limited or reduced government spending may negatively affect our results of operations, financial condition and ability to pay dividends.

-Weakened economic conditions or limited or reduced government spending may also cause our end-users to consider price more carefully in selecting new snow and ice control equipment.
+Weakened economic conditions or limited or reduced government spending may also cause both our Work Truck Attachments and Work Truck Solutions end-users to consider price more carefully in selecting new snow and ice control equipment and up-fit vehicles, respectively.
 Historically, considerations of quality and service have outweighed considerations of price, but in a weak economy, or an environment of constrained government spending, price may become a more important factor.
 Any refocus away from quality in favor of cheaper equipment could cause end-users to shift away from our products to less expensive competitor products, or to shift away from our more profitable products to our less profitable products, which in turn would adversely affect our results of operations and our ability to pay dividends.

-Our failure to maintain good relationships with our distributors, the loss or consolidation of our distributor base or the actions or inactions of our distributors could have an adverse effect on our results of operations and our ability to pay dividends.
+Our failure to maintain good relationships with our customers and distributors, the loss or consolidation of our distributor base or the actions or inactions of our distributors could have an adverse effect on our results of operations and our ability to pay dividends.